 If you don’t have a rental car, you can take a taxi, Uber or DiDi from La Paz.

-A ride share is the more affordable option, and you can expect to pay around 250 pesos one way.
+A ride share is usually more affordable than a taxi, and you can expect to pay around 250 pesos one way.

-If you go down this option, do keep in mind it can be tricky to get back to La Paz at the end of your day.
+If you go down this route, keep in mind it can be tricky to get back to La Paz at the end of your day.

 I wouldn’t rely on getting an Uber or taxi from the beach, so be prepared to catch the bus back.